 Then plots were produced for all the test sites.
-The results are shown here for all the EuroFlux, AfricaFlux, AmeriFlux, ARM, SURFRAD and BSRN sites of the tower albedo vs Blue-Sky Albedos calculated from the GlobAlbedo, MODIS Collection 5 (MCD43A3), MISR, MODIS priors and where available METEOSAT from M-05 (0°) and M-07 (63°) and for 2006, the GEOLAND2 albedo retrievals.
+The results are shown here for all the EuroFlux, AfricaFlux, AmeriFlux, ARM, SURFRAD, UoA (University of Amsterdam) and BSRN sites of the tower albedo vs Blue-Sky Albedos calculated from the GlobAlbedo, MODIS Collection 5 (MCD43A3), MISR, MODIS priors and where available METEOSAT from M-05 (0°) and M-07 (63°).
 The SURFRAD sites included instruments to measure the cloud fraction and the direct and diffuse components at the site so that SKYL can be directly computed.
 In addition, for 8 of these tiles, the albedo values were sorted by land cover using the approach described in [RD22-24].
 VIS, NIR and SW albedo histograms were then computed and displayed.
 Where available, MISR results of BSA are also plotted (these are confusingly referred to as "LandBHR" in the MISR document) as well as their estimated uncertainties.

-Triple collocation, which was only briefly referred to in [RD9] has been applied to the entire 11 year time period (2000-2010) and is shown here using global $0.5^{\circ} \times 0.5^{\circ}$ MISR, MODIS and GlobAlbedo datasets to demonstrate the principle and what can be learnt.
+Triple collocation, which was only briefly referred to in [RD9] has been developed and is shown here using global 0.5° x 0.5° MISR, MODIS and GlobAlbedo datasets to demonstrate the principle and what can be learnt.
 Examples are shown here below.

-11.4.1 Intercomparison of tower albedos with spaceborne albedos
+11.2.1 Intercomparison of tower albedos with spaceborne albedos

-Starting with the data for the 73 AmeriFlux, ARM, UoA, SURFRAD and BSRN sites, bluesky albedo values were computed for the 1 x 1 km pixel which covered the tower sites.
+Starting with the data for the 23 AmeriFlux, ARM, UoA, SURFRAD and BSRN sites, blue-sky albedo values were computed for the 1 x 1 km pixel which covered the tower sites.
 For each blue-sky albedo estimate, the uncertainty matrix for this pixel was processed into an estimated standard deviation.
 It should be noted that the ACTUAL position of the tower is usually not the centre of the pixel shown.
 The corresponding GlobAlbedo pixel is shown where feasible in the above plots from Google Earth.

-Starting first with the GlobAlbedo and MODIS Prior Blue-Sky Broadband Albedo in the Shortwave a time series showing all the Ameriflux (Figure 57) and ARM and SURFRAD sites (Figure 58), UoA and BRSN sites (Figure 10-9) are shown.
+Starting first with the GlobAlbedo and MODIS Prior Blue-Sky Broadband Albedo in the Shortwave (known hereafter BBAsw and BBsw-MODISprior respectively), a time series showing all the Ameriflux (Figure 10-7) and ARM and SURFRAD sites (Figure 10-8), UoA and BRSN sites (Figure 10-9) are shown.
 Where MISR instantaneous Blue-Sky Albedo (referred to confusingly as LandBHR) and an associated uncertainty is present, this is plotted as well as the blue-sky albedo calculated from the MCD43B3 MODIS Collection 5 value (at 1km).
+Relative entropy for the GlobAlbedo blue-sky albedos are also plotted to give an indication of how much influence MODIS priors had on the final GA-BSA.